ReactJS

 Entry Point (

-):- This file initializes your React application by rendering the
+index.js):- This file initializes your React application by rendering the

-component into the DOM. - It typically imports
+Appcomponent into the DOM. - It typically imports

-) onto the HTML page specified inpublic/index.html
+ReactDOMfromreact-domand usesReactDOM.render()to mount the root component (App) onto the HTML page specified inpublic/index.html.

 - This file initializes your React application by rendering the

-:- Acts as the main container for your application's structure and routing logic.
+App.js:- Acts as the main container for your application's structure and routing logic.

 - Imports and uses components from

-directories to build different views and UI elements. - Sets up routing using React Router to navigate between different pages (
+pages/andcomponents/directories to build different views and UI elements. - Sets up routing using React Router to navigate between different pages (

 Pages (

-):- Each file (
+pages/):- Each file (

-, etc.) in this directory represents a specific view or route of your application. - These components use reusable UI components from
+Home.js,About.js, etc.) in this directory represents a specific view or route of your application. - These components use reusable UI components from

 - Each file (